FAI-Solutions/open-webui-extensions/README.md

 # FAI-Solutions Open WebUI Extensions Hub

-**Practical filter, function, pipeline, and tool extensions for Open WebUI** — solving everyday usability and functionality gaps in local and cloud LLM workflows.
+**Practical filter, function, pipeline, and tool extensions for Open WebUI**, solving everyday usability and functionality gaps in local and cloud LLM workflows.

-⚠ **Early stage** — currently featuring two extension, with additional releases planned as interest grows.
+⚠ **Early stage**: currently featuring two extension, with additional releases planned as interest grows.

 ❗ **Open WebUI Marketplace** still has LLMTrace v1.2, for v1.3 use the json file hosted on github.